 How do you decide which pregnancy tips to follow when there’s so much advice out there?

-There seems to be so much to do when you’re pregnant.
+There seems to be so much to do when you’re a pregnant woman.

 On top of that, every person you know (and plenty you don’t) has a vital piece of information about what you must and mustn’t do when you’re pregnant.